Wide-field whole eye OCT system with demonstration of quantitative retinal curvature estimation

 Anthony Nanlin Kuo

-Anthony Kuo, MD is an Associate Professor of Ophthalmology and Assistant Professor of Biomedical Engineering at Duke University.
+Anthony Kuo, M.D. is Professor of Ophthalmology, Professor of Biomedical Engineering and Vice Chair for Technology and Director of Research Data at Duke University.
 He is a clinician-scientist with an active clinical practice in cornea and refractive surgery and an active laboratory program developing and translating high resolution optical coherence tomography (OCT) technologies for ophthalmic use.

-With collaborators at Duke, he is also involved in the development and translation of intra-surgical OCT technologies.
-His research has been sponsored by the National Institutes of Health, Research to Prevent Blindness, the U.S. Department of Defense, and the Coulter Foundation among others.
+In collaboration with colleagues at Duke, he is also involved in the development and translation of intra-surgical OCT technologies.
+His research has been sponsored by the National Institutes of Health, the U.S. Department of Defense, and the Coulter Foundation among others.

 Unless otherwise indicated, scholarly articles published by Duke faculty members are made available here with a CC-BY-NC (Creative Commons Attribution Non-Commercial) license, as enabled by the Duke Open Access Policy.
 If you wish to use the materials in ways not already permitted under CC-BY-NC, please consult the copyright owner.
 Other materials are made available here through the author’s grant of a non-exclusive license to make their work openly accessible.